oraclize/docs/source/includes/_eos.md

 #### Specify The Network Context

-It is **mandatory** for the developer to define the _network context_ in which the smart contract, using the Random Data Source, will operate:
+It is **highly recommended** for the developer to define the _network context_ in which the smart contract will operate:

 * For the EOS testnet Jungle: `#define ORACLIZE_NETWORK_NAME "eosio_testnet_jungle"`
 * For the EOS mainnet `#define ORACLIZE_NETWORK_NAME "eosio_mainnet"`